olulesi/sei-project-4/README.md

 ```

-On the create new board I treated it as it was a form with radio options that assigned a value to the background once checked therefore changing the background image
+On the create new board I treated it as it was a form with radio options that assigned a value to the background once checked therefore changing the background image.

 ```
 <div className="control-background-options">